AverniteDF/poe-bot-server-wsgi/README.md

 A functioning instance of this bot is available on Poe as [Server-Bot-WSGI](https://poe.com/Server-Bot-WSGI) (by @robhewitt).

-The ultimate goal of this project is to allow the bot to forward user messages to other bots on Poe and relay their responses back to the user.
-Currently, the bot echoes user messages in uppercase but will be extended with more functionality as the expected JSON payloads for bot-to-bot communication become clearer.

 ## Features

 - **Synchronous (no async)**: The bot is implemented using synchronous Python, making it compatible with standard WSGI-based web hosting environments.
 - **Flask-based**: Built using the Flask microframework to handle HTTP requests and responses.
 - **Logging**: Logs requests and responses for easier debugging and monitoring.
-- **Echo Bot**: Responds to user input by echoing it back in uppercase (for now).
+- **Chat Relay**: Forwards user messages to a third-party bot on Poe and relays the responses back.

 ## Setup Instructions